Kancharla Group Members Page

 Senior Research Associate

-Mrs. Dodean is a dedicated chemist with broad and extensive experience in synthetic organic chemistry.
-Over the past 15 years, she has been working on several novel antimalarial chemotypes both at Portland State University and Portland VA Research Foundation.
-She has published a number of papers with Dr. Kelly and Dr. Kancharla.
-In addition, she has experience in chemical engineering and teaching all levels of chemistry at local community and private colleges.
-Rosie’s primary goal is to develop a safe and efficient drug for the prevention and treatment of malaria.
+Mrs. Dodean is a dedicated chemist with broad expertise in synthetic organic chemistry and extensive experience in antimalarial drug discovery.
+Over the past 15 years, she has contributed to the development of several novel antimalarial chemotypes through her work at Portland State University and the Portland VA Research Foundation.
+She has co-authored multiple publications with Drs.
+Kelly and Kancharla and has also brought her expertise to the classroom, teaching various levels of chemistry at local community and private colleges.
+Driven by a strong commitment to global health, Rosie’s primary goal is to contribute to the development of safe and effective drugs for the prevention and treatment of malaria.

 Professional photo of Dr. Amrendra Kumar